mmunz/ddev-backstopjs/README.md

 By default, the backstop tests are expected in $DDEV_APPDIR/tests/backstop.

-Provide your own backstop.js or backstop.json configs here.
+Provide your own backstop.js or backstop.json configs there.

 Hint: have a look at my example [backstopjs-config](https://github.com/mmunz/backstopjs-config)